3DFin/dendromatics/README.md

 The `src` folder contains functionalities to detect the trees present in a terrestrial 3D point cloud from a forest plot, and compute individual tree parameters: tree height, tree location, diameters along the stem (including DBH), and stem axis.
 These are based on an updated version of the algorithm proposed by (Cabo et al., 2018).

 The functionalities may be divided in four main steps:

 0. Height-normalization of the point cloud (pre-requisite).
 1. Identification of stems among user-provided stripe.
 2. Tree individualization based on point-to-stems distances.
 3. Robust computation of stems diameter at different section heights.

+Although individual, somewhat independent functions are provided, they are designed to be used in a script that calls one after the other following the algorithm structure.
+An example script can be found in `example` folder.

 # Algorithm